 Grant Outcome Reports

-Expanding Primary Care Capacity in the North Country By: NYSHealth Priority Areas: Advancing Primary Care Date: January 2017 Type: Grant Outcome Reports, Grantee Name: Hudson Headwaters Health Network
+Examining Promising Innovations in Primary Care By: NYSHealth Priority Areas: Advancing Primary Care Date: May 2017 Type: Grant Outcome Reports, Grantee Name: United Hospital Fund of New York

-Health Career Connection, Summer of 2015 By: NYSHealth Priority Areas: Other Date: August 2016 Type: Grant Outcome Reports, Grantee Name: Health Career Connection, Inc.
+Connecting Students to Health Care Internships, Summer 2016 By: NYSHealth Priority Areas: Other Date: April 2017 Type: Grant Outcome Reports, Grantee Name: Health Career Connection, Inc.

 In New York City, challenging and prestigious health care internships are often unpaid—hindering students who cannot afford to take unpaid opportunities from shaping their future educational and career trajectories and building meaningful professional networks.
 Health Career Connection (HCC) is a national nonprofit organization that provides undergraduate students from under-represented or disadvantaged backgrounds with paid internship placements in health care and public health organizations.
 The majority of students recruited by HCC are first-generation college students who come from low-income families and communities with limited resources to help them thrive in the workforce.
 Ultimately, HCC seeks to improve the health of populations by motivating and developing value-driven, capable, and diverse health care and public health leaders and professionals.
 In 2014, NYSHealth awarded HCC a grant to support five 10-week summer internship placements, including at the Foundation.
-The experience was exceptional for both the students and hosting organizations, which led NYSHealth to award HCC a second grant in 2015 to continue support for this initiative.
-Under this grant, HCC matched five students to organizations suited to their career interests: two internships at NYSHealth and three internships at Healthy Neighborhoods Fund grantee organizations.
+The experience was exceptional for both the students and hosting organizations, which led NYSHealth to award HCC subsequent grants in 2015 and 2016 to continue support for this initiative.
+Under this 2016 grant, HCC matched five students to organizations suited to their career interests: one internship at NYSHealth and four internships at Healthy Neighborhoods Fund grantee organizations.

-Improving Scheduling for Home Health Visits By: NYSHealth Priority Areas: Special Projects Fund Date: August 2016 Type: Grant Outcome Reports, Grantee Name: Loyola University of Chicago
+Improving Health Home Capacity to Serve Homeless Clients By: NYSHealth Priority Areas: Special Projects Fund Date: March 2017 Type: Grant Outcome Reports, Grantee Name: Corporation for Supportive Housing